-The Best Way To Kill Lobster
+The Best Way to Kill a Lobster

-Let's get one thing straight: lobsters aren't humans.
+Let's get one thing straight: Lobsters aren't humans.
 They aren't even mammals, or fish.
 Their anatomy is much more similar to that of, say, a cockroach or a beetle, grown to gargantuan proportions because they live a life unfettered by gravity at the bottom of the ocean.

 That said, lobsters do have nerves, and a very real (if very primitive) nervous system that can react to outside stimuli.
-Current research is unclear on whether or not their brains have the capacity to process such stimuli as pain and undergo emotional trauma when it's administered (a feeling we'd refer to as suffering), but many people still like to minimize the chance that the creature is suffering before being consumed.
+Current research is unclear on whether or not their brains have the capacity to process such stimuli as pain and undergo emotional trauma when it's administered (a feeling we'd refer to as "suffering"), but many people still like to minimize the chance that the creature is suffering before it's consumed.

 The fastest way to kill a lobster is the same way you'd dispatch zombies in a Walking Dead scenario: stab it in the head.

 That a lobster will continue to crawl around and, well, act like a lobster even after its head has been removed is a good indication of the primitiveness of its nervous system.
-Like a cockroach, its body can still move even without a central brain to control it.
+Like a cockroach's, its body can still move even without a central brain to control it.

 Boiling or steaming the bugs is also an option, and in reality, not much more cruel.
-The lobsters will continue to show some movement through reflexes for several moments, but their central brain functions cease within the first few moments of hitting the water.
+The lobsters will continue to show some movement through reflexes for several moments, but their central brain functions will cease within the first few moments of hitting the water.

-How To Cook A Lobster
+How to Cook a Lobster